The Complex Interplay of Hormones and Our Immune System

-- Dr. Marchegiani is a chiropractor and functional medicine practitioner in Austin, TX, but he works with people around the world via Skype.
+- Dr. Marchegiani is a chiropractor and functional medicine practitioner in Austin, TX, but he works with people around the world via telehealth.

 - He has received advanced training with leaders in the functional medicine field, including doctors Datis Kharrazian, Dan Kalish and Janet Lang.